mauricio-mautec/FBConnect/README.md

 # 2018/01/17 - MAURICIO JUNQUEIRA
 - It is in its initial development.
-- To test what is alread done, execute ./FBConnectTest.sh
+- To test what is already done, execute ./FBConnectTest.sh
 - Requirements are a Firebird 3 Server, gcc and valgrind.

 # Messages ready so far: